Princess Joy Griffey

 Also, running into a slight headwind, the 26-year-old was well clear.

 Yet taking the 100m easily into heavy rain with second a well-beaten 12.89.

 While albeit far from her 2009 Personal best of 11.58.

-And consequently even her 11.75 National Junior record she continues to claw herself back into shape.
+And consequently, even with her 11.75 National Junior record, she continues to claw herself back into shape.

 Hence the 26-year-old who made a come back last September.
 While from two years out of the sport after having been excluded from the 2011 SEA Games selection.

 Finished fourth in the finals of the Thailand Open in a time of 12.10.
 However, Griffey ran out of time to qualify for the 2013 SEA Games.